David-Pires/BootStrap-Examples/README.md

 # BootStrap-Examples

-BootStrap exercises for application of responsiviness
+> BootStrap exercises for application of responsiveness

 #Adding classes